Pros and Cons of Living in Bangkok

 Cons of Bangkok

-- Visas.
+- 🛂Visas.
 Unless your company pay for it, it's gonna be either, expensive or a pain in the ass, or both.
-That's the price to pay for a better lifestyle.
+That's the price to pay for a better lifestyle. (here's a list of the different visas you have to stay long term here).

-- ☁️ The Pollution.
-Lately is has been getting worst and worst, and if you don't take breaks away from the city here and there, it can really affecting your health.
+- ☁️The Pollution.
+Lately is has been getting worst and worst, and if you don't take breaks away from the city here and there, it can really affect your health.

 I've been trying to come up with more cons but it seems like I'm just too in love with the city to find anything else to add.